jeremyc159/msf-http-bruteforcer/README.md

 This module is versatile:
 - **Directory Brute Forcing**: Set the injection point in the URI specified in the `TARGETURI` setting.
-- **Credential Guessing**: This module comes to offer more flexibility than "HTTP Login Utility" provided by hdm <x@hdm.io>, by providing true multi-threading, which is beneficial for extensive brute force attacks on a single target.
+- **Credential Guessing**: This module comes to offer more flexibility than "HTTP Login Utility" provided by hdm.io, by providing true multi-threading, which is beneficial for extensive brute force attacks on a single target.
 - **DDoS**: This module can be used as well to load heavy endpoints in bulk and create denial of service.

 ## Useful Links